Aside from the regular salary we receive every month, some ships provide extra income opportunities for their crew.

 Hold cleaning is similar to tank cleaning only this time, it is performed in bulk carriers or general cargo ships.

-Cargo tanks are for tankers while cargo holds are on the former.
+Cargo tanks are for tankers while cargo holds are for bulk carriers.

-The same idea is applied when it comes to hold cleaning operation- to prepare cargo holds for loading the next cargo.
+The same idea is applied when it comes to holding cleaning operations- to prepare cargo holds for loading the next cargo.

 Bonus is given when the cargo surveyor approves the holds as fit for loading.
-However, it still depends on the company if the crew is entitled with extra pay.
+However, it still depends on the company if the crew is entitled to extra pay.

 8. De-slopping

-Slops are oily water mixture stored in a tank designed for such.
+Slops are oily water mixtures stored in a tank designed for such.
 They may be wash water waste from tank washing operation or when you pump inside an oily mixture from the deck.

-If you’re voyage is mostly in Europe, the vessel usually pays the shore facility or the barge when discharging slops.
+If your voyage is mostly in Europe, the vessel usually pays the shore facility or the barge when discharging slops.

-But when you are in some ports in Asia, there are some companies buying these slops in a per cube basis.
+But when you are in some ports in Asia, there are some companies buying these slops on a per-cube basis.

-What’s dirty for us are gold to them so they pay the ship for it.
+What’s dirty for us is gold to them so they pay the ship for it.

 9. De-sludging